TicketLeap/AngularChallenge/README.md

 npm start
 ```

 to get a lightweight server going to test your project out.
-Going to `localhost:8000/sherlock/` in your browser should bring up your work.
+Going to `localhost:8000/sherlock/` in your browser should bring up your work. **If you have trouble getting off the ground** let us know.
+We're not testing how well you can debug an installation process, and we haven't tested this setup on every system out there.

 ## The Challenge
 We've provided a bare-bones version of our search page, where typing in queries will dump raw JSON of matching issues/tickets (we use the terms interchangeably) from the sample data to the page.
 The full version connects to a search backend within our site, but this version just draws from a fixture file in the repo.